-A well-coordinated brand launch will set the tone for the future entity and can be the difference between a brand that takes off and one that doesn’t.
-Working to make sure that all employees and key external audiences have an understanding of the new brand and feel galvanized and inspired by its launch will lay the foundation for success.
+A well-coordinated brand launch will set the tone for the future entity, and it can make the difference between a brand that takes off and one that doesn’t.
+Working to make sure that all employees and key external audiences understand the new brand—and feel galvanized and inspired by its launch—will lay the foundation for success.

-Once a brand has been launched, it’s important to sustain the momentum.
+Once the brand has been launched, it’s important to sustain its momentum.
 Establishing the right processes will ensure that a brand continues to flourish.
-Ongoing ad campaigns, internal training, brand councils, brand-related awards programs, and brand performance measurement initiatives are all ways to ensure your brand has life over the long term.
+Ongoing ad campaigns, internal training, brand councils, brand-related awards programs and brand-based performance evaluation initiatives are all effective strategies for ensuring your brand drives value creation for the new entity over the long haul.

-For more information about how to merge brands, contact us.
+For more information about how to successfully merge two brands, contact us.

 From a business perspective, few things are as critical to get right as a major merger or acquisition — and few things are as challenging.